-- Shall not exceed 25%2 of the Bank's total loan portfolio, net of interbank loans receivable (IBLR). - Real Estate Industry classification will be based on BSP's regulation on Real Estate Loans.
+- Shall not exceed 25%2 of the Bank's total loan portfolio, net of interbank loans receivable (IBLR).
+However, the Bank will observe an internal lending limit/risk appetite of 20% for Real Estate Loans when we evaluate and approve credit proposals. - Real Estate Industry classification will be based on BSP's regulation on Real Estate Loans.